gitpress/adventures/html/01_hello_html/_3_the_role_of_HTML.md

 ```html
 <p>This is a set of p for paragraph tags</p>
 ```
-And that is pretty much HTML.
+The first paragraph tag starts the markup.
+The last paragraph tag with the forward slash indicates where it ends.
+And that is pretty much the essence of HTML.
 You'll learn the tags pretty quickly and we'll cover them in the second chapter completely.

 > Tag team cartoon here